Can I Eat Expired Truffle Butter?

 Can I eat Truffle Butter if it's been at room temperature for a few hours?

-Truffle Butter is a dairy product with a medium risk level, so if it has been left at room temperature for more than 2 hours, it's best to discard it to prevent foodborne illness.
+Truffle Butter is a dairy product with a medium risk level, so if it has been left at room temperature for more than 2 hours, it's best to discard it to reduce the risk of foodborne illness.
 Bacteria multiply rapidly at room temperature, potentially leading to food spoilage.

 Does the type of container affect Truffle Butter shelf life?